codurance/site/src/_posts/2020-06-01-signs-your-software-is-rotting.md

 “Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise."

 Accruing some technical debt might be acceptable if it’s a conscious decision made as part of a trade-off exercise.
 For example, a team might optimise for short term speed to market and identify that it is possible to deliver a solution quickly for the immediate problem but will require some degree of re-work to support future changes.
 The team then might take on that technical debt but the important thing is to then tackle it as soon as possible, i.e. payback that debt.
 Teams that have a mounting level of technical debt is a tell-tale sign that many short term optimisations have been made but the debt taken on by those decisions has not been paid off.
 This is a dangerous situation to be in.
 Just like financial debt, interest can accrue on technical debt.
 Meaning that the effort required to tackle the technical debt in the codebase can increase over time.
 By not paying back their technical debt, teams run the risk of finding themselves in a position where they are simply unable to deliver new features without spending considerable amounts of time on refactoring the codebase.

+### Developer Happiness ###

+Developer happiness can also be a good indicator of software rot.
+Developers spend the majority of their time working within a codebase.
+If that codebase is difficult to work with then it’s going to affect their morale which can lead to the overall team morale declining too.
+Paying attention to developer happiness can actually tell you quite a lot about the state of the codebase(s) they work on.
+A codebase that developers enjoy working with is generally a sign of a healthy codebase.
+Afterall, no developer really enjoys working with a complex, highly coupled and fragile codebase.

 As mentioned previously, if you experience any of these issues in your teams then I’d strongly encourage you to take a closer look at your team’s software codebase.
 Knowing that these problems are good indicators that our software is not in a healthy position is a good starting point.
 But that still doesn’t help us in understanding the true underlying cause(s).
 These indicators mentioned can also be thought of across two dimensions: leading indicators and lagging indicators.
 We ultimately need to dig deeper into the software to address the problem(s).